 Blue Mountain Village Collingwood

 Blue Mountain Village is located in the Blue Mountains, just two hours northwest of downtown Toronto and 15 minutes west of Collingwood.
 There are many shops, fantastic restaurants, great dining, fabulous spas, and lots of fun activities to do all year round.
 Blue Mountain is also the most prominent mountain resort in Canada, covering over 2000 acres of terrain spread out over three mountains: Mount Blue (1,500 feet), Blue Mountain (2,000 feet) and Black Bear (3,200 feet).
-This makes it the perfect place to spend your vacation!
+This makes it the perfect place to spend your summer or winter vacation!

 Best Things to do in Blue Mountains Ontario